snncpp/snn-core/README.md

  * Views will not bind to temporaries by default.
  * String ranges (`c[strrng]`) make string parsing/validation safe and very efficient ([example](json/is_number.hh)).
- * Hidden undefined behavior (UB) is minimized, e.g. `.front()` returns an optional and `.front(promise::not_empty)` explicitly shows that we know that the container is not empty.
+ * Hidden undefined behavior (UB) is minimized, e.g. `.front()` returns an optional and `.front(assume::not_empty)` explicitly shows that we know that the container is not empty.
  * The use of operators like `*expr` (indirection/dereference), `expr->` (member access via pointer) and `expr[...]` (subscript) in user code should be rare.
  * No uninitialized containers (unless explicitly asked for).